Screen/Society is organized and coordinated by the Arts of the Moving Image Program's Hank Okazaki.

 All screenings and events are free and open to the general public!

-Screen/Society's Spring 2014 program includes the AMI Showcase film series, the Cine-East: East Asian Cinema series, the 2014 Ethics Film Series, the Rights!
+Screen/Society's Fall 2014 program includes the AMI Showcase film series, the Barbaralee Diamonstein-Spielvogel Visiting Filmmaker Series: Films of Stanley Nelson, the Cine-East: East Asian Cinema series, the French Film Festival, the Reel Global Cities film series, the Rights!
 Camera!
-Action! film series, the NC International South Asian Film Festival, the Middle East Film Series, the Archibald Motley Exhibition Film Series, and Special Events, combining a screening with a guest speaker, filmmaker Q&A, panel discussion, or reception.
+Action! film series, the NC Latin American Film Festival, the NC Quebec Film Festival, and Special Events, combining a screening with a guest speaker, filmmaker Q&A, panel discussion, or reception.